 Samsung Electro-Mechanics selects business partners and cooperates with them based on transparent and fair evaluation criteria as partners for success in business.
 Compliance management and environmental assessment have been designated as mandatory options for them when we select new business partners.
 They are subject to general evaluation (on processes, etc.), quality and production evaluation and responses to social responsibilities and environmental issues (whether or not they use any prohibited materials), which have been recently reinforced.

 They are also requested to mandatorily submit the ‘CSR Compliance Consent Form’ covering the compliance with the RBA(Responsible Business Alliance)ban on using conflict minerals and human rights issues like labor exploitation, and the ‘Environmental Management Warrant’ touching upon responses to regulations on environmentally hazardous materials, RoHS and REACH.
 These documents are translated in multiple languages and provided to all our business partners.
+The partner company's code of conduct can be revised through regular review in line with changes in related laws and supply chain management trends, and the latest version is freely available to anyone through website.

 Supply Chain Risk Management